ropensci/treebase/inst/doc/treebase/treebase_github.md

 generate, phylogenetic data, and thus stand to benefit the most from programmatic and interactive access to TreeBASE.
-While the task of inferring phylogenies from sequence data remains dominated by dedicated compiled software such as MrBayes [@Huelsenbeck2001b], BEAST [@Drummond2007], RAXML [@Stamatakis2006], the ever-growing suite of research methods that use these phylogenies as input data are largely based in R. The R statistical environment [@RTeam2012] has become a dominant platform for researchers using phylogenetic data to address a rapidly expanding set of questions in ecological and evolutionary processes.
-These methods include but are not limited to tasks such as ancestral state reconstruction [@Paradis2004, @Butler2004], diversification analysis [@Paradis2004, @Rabosky2006b, @Harmon2008,
+While the task of inferring phylogenies from sequence data remains dominated by dedicated compiled software such as MrBayes (Huelsenbeck and Ronquist 2001), BEAST (Drummond and Rambaut 2007), RAXML (Stamatakis 2006), the ever-growing suite of research methods that use these phylogenies as input data are largely based in R. The R statistical environment (R Development Core Team 2012) has become a dominant platform for researchers using phylogenetic data to address a rapidly expanding set of questions in ecological and evolutionary processes.
+These methods include but are not limited to tasks such as ancestral state reconstruction (Paradis 2004, ), diversification analysis (Paradis 2004, , , , , , ), quantifying the rate and tempo of trait evolution (Butler and King 2004, , , , , ), identifying evolutionary influences and proxies for community ecology (Webb, Ackerly, and Kembel 2008, ), performing phyloclimatic modelling (Warren, Glor, and Turelli 2008, ), and simulation of speciation and character evolution (Harmon et al. 2008, , ), as well as various manipulation and visualization of phylogenetic data (Paradis 2004, , , ).
+A more comprehensive list of R packages by analysis type is available on the phylogenetics taskview, [http://cran.r-project.org/web/views/Phylogenetics.html](http://cran.r-project.org/web/views/Phylogenetics.html).
-@FitzJohn2009, @FitzJohn2010, @Goldberg2011, @Stadler2011], quantifying
-the rate and tempo of trait evolution [@Butler2004, @Paradis2004,
-@Harmon2008, @Hipp2010, @Revell2011, @Eastman2011], identifying
-evolutionary influences and proxies for community ecology [@Webb2008,
-@Kembel2010], performing phyloclimatic modelling [@Warren2008,
-@Evans2009b], and simulation of speciation and character evolution [@Harmon2008, @Stadler2011a, @Boettiger2012], as well as various manipulation and visualization of phylogenetic data [@Paradis2004,
-@Schliep2010, @Jombart2010, @Revell2011].
-A more comprehensive list of R
-packages by analysis type is available on the phylogenetics taskview, [http://cran.r-project.org/web/views/Phylogenetics.html](http://cran.r-project.org/web/views/Phylogenetics.html).
-Several programs exist outside the R language for applied phylogenetic methods, incuding Java [@Maddison2011], MATLAB [@Blomberg2003] and Python [@Sukumaran2010] and online interfaces [@Martins2004].
+Several programs exist outside the R language for applied phylogenetic methods, incuding Java (Maddison and Maddison 2011), MATLAB (Blomberg, Garland, and Ives 2003) and Python (Sukumaran and Holder 2010) and online interfaces (Martins 2004).

-TreeBASE ([http://treebase.org](http://treebase.org)) is an online repository of phylogenetic data (e.g. trees of species, populations, or genes) that have been published in a peer-reviewed academic journal, book, thesis or conference proceedings [@Sanderson1994b, @Morell1996].
+TreeBASE ([http://treebase.org](http://treebase.org)) is an online repository of phylogenetic data (e.g. trees of species, populations, or genes) that have been published in a peer-reviewed academic journal, book, thesis or conference proceedings (Sanderson et al. 1994, ).
 The database can be searched through an online interface which allows users to find a phylogenetic tree from a particular publication, author or taxa of interest.
 TreeBASE provides an application programming interface (API) that lets computer applications make queries to the database.
 Our `treebase` package uses this API to create a direct link between this data and the R language, making it easier for users and developers to take advantage of this data.

 We provide three kinds of examples to illustrate what such programmatic and interactive access could mean for applied phylogenetics research.